mruiz42/cjk-trainer/README.md

 # CJK-Trainer
 A cross-platform flashcard study program to help learn foreign languages.
 Works on Windows/Mac/Linux using the qt-framework and python3.
 ### NOTE: This project is not being actively maintained.
-I wish I had time to finish this project and it was fun to make but I don't have the time to spend to actively develop or maintain it.
-Pull Requests are welcome, get in touch with me.
+I wish I had time to finish this project and it was fun to make but I don't have the time to actively develop or maintain it.
+Pull Requests are welcome, feel free to contact me.
 # Screenshots
 Linux Word List (Dark Theme)
 ![alt text](https://i.imgur.com/4kPtZYK.png)